WalletConnect/walletconnect-specs/docs/specs/meta-clients/web3modal/api.md

 # API (v2)

 > For the deprecated v1 specification, see [here](./api-v1-legacy.md).

 ## Query Parameters

-All API requests can now use query parameters instead of custom headers for SDK details, making integration simpler and more compatible with common HTTP clients and browser caching mechanisms.
+All API requests now use query parameters instead of custom headers for SDK metadata, making integration simpler and more compatible with common HTTP clients and browser caching mechanisms.

 ### Mandatory Query Parameters

+All API endpoints expect the following mandatory query parameters:

 - `st=`: SDK type
   - Options: `w3m | wcm`